facelessuser/coloraide/docs/src/markdown/compositing.md

 ### Complex Compositing

-We've covered alpha compositing and blending and have demonstrated their use with simple two color examples, but what if we have complex scenarios with multiple color layers?
+We've covered alpha compositing and blending and have demonstrated their use with simple two color examples and multi-layered examples layers, but what about different blend modes mixed with alpha compositing?

-In this example, we will consider circles, each with a unique color: `#!color #07c7ed`, `#!color #fc3d99`, and `#!color #f5d311`.
+In this example, we will consider three circles, each with a unique color: `#!color #07c7ed`, `#!color #fc3d99`, and `#!color #f5d311`.
 We apply 50% transparency to all the circles and place them on a `#!color white` background.
 We then perform a `multiply` blend on all the circles but isolate them so the `multiply` blend does not apply to the background.
 The circles are all represented with CSS.
 We will now try and replicate the colors with ColorAide.